MiboraMinima/dod_gen/README.md

 ```

-If you already have files, you have to delete them before generating the DOD. **The script prevents overwriting**.
+If you already have files, you have to delete them before generating the DOD.
+**The QGIS functions prevent overwriting**.